kristinaMujakic/Sky_Time/README.md

-# Capstone Project Proposal - Rise Set Go
+# Capstone Project Proposal - Sky Time

 ## Goal of the Website
 The main goal of this application is to provide users with information about the Sun and Moon at the requested time, including sunrise, sunset, day length, moonrise, and moonset.